 With the sounds of The Smiler blaring out across X Sector, along with its unmissable 14 inversions, The Ministry of Joy’s latest creation is equally as imposing.
 Those guests who are feeling a little down can take a seat in one of the ride’s trains, take a ride on The Smiler and walk off a happy smiling advocate.

-X Sector is also home to the family thrills of Enterprise and if you need refreshment after all your exertions, at the centre of the area is the iconic Re-Hydrator, which sits alongside Oblivion’s pit.
-Upon heading towards the Towers you will also find the The Fried Chicken Co. restaurant as well as X-Sell, the X-Cite arcade and X-Pose, Oblivion’s photo kiosk.
+If you need refreshment after all your exertions, at the centre of the area is the iconic Re-Hydrator, which sits alongside Oblivion’s pit.
+Upon heading towards the Towers you will also find the Just Chicken restaurant as well as the X-Cite arcade and X-Pose, Oblivion’s photo kiosk.
 Alternatively, enter Buy The Smiler where you can purchase over 80 different lines of merchandise and your ride photo, or play Challenge The Smiler which is situated outside the shop, at the bottom of X Sector.

 X-Sector was initially known as Ingestre Centre and originally its only rides were the Pirate Ship and Cine 2000 along with Dinosaur World, where guests could come face to face with many prehistoric beasts.
 In 1984 the area became Fantasy World when the Black Hole was installed, replacing the model dinosaurs, which were moved to the Log Flume site.
 Turbo Star and Gravitron were installed in the area in the 1980s but were later removed.